Based on the interview with Taylor Pearson, entrepreneur and author of The End of Job

 A final limitation is the tax status of cryptocurrencies.
 Under current IRS guidance, cryptocurrencies are considered property, which means that they are subject to the same taxation as stocks or bonds.
 The good news is that there are bills making their way through Congress that could create exemptions for those using crypto as a currency.

 ZenLedger is designed to simplify crypto accounting by aggregating transactions across multiple wallets and exchanges, calculating the capital gain or loss, and automatically completing important IRS forms, such as Form 1040 Schedule D and Form 8949.
-Sign up for free to get started today!

 The Bottom Line